gray fox - © Karen BrownProjects

-In eastern North America, the Gray Fox is most closely associated with deciduous/southern pine forests interspersed with some old fields and scrubby woodlands (Hall 1981).
+In eastern North America, the Grey Fox is most closely associated with deciduous/southern pine forests interspersed with some old fields and scrubby woodlands (Hall 1981).
 In western North America, it is commonly found in mixed agricultural/woodland/chaparral/riparian landscapes and shrub habitats.
 The species occupies forested areas and thick brush habitats in Central America and forested montane habitats in South America (Eisenberg 1989).
-Grey Foxes occur in semi-arid areas of the southwestern USA and northern Mexico where cover is sufficient.
-They appear to do well on the margins of some urban areas (Harrison 1997).
+Grey Foxes occur in semi-arid areas of the south-western USA and northern Mexico where cover is sufficient.
+They appear to do well both within and on the margins of some urban areas (Harrison 1997, Castellanos et al. 2008).

-Because of its relatively lower fur quality compared with other species, commercial use of the Gray Fox is somewhat limited.
-However, 90,604 skins were taken in the United States during the 1991 and 1992 season (Linscombe 1994).
-In Mexico, Gray Foxes are frequently sold illegally as pets (R. List pers. comm.).
+Because of its relatively lower fur quality compared with other species, commercial use of the Grey Fox is somewhat limited.
+However, 90,604 skins were recorded taken in the United States during the 1991 and 1992 season (Linscombe 1994).
+In Mexico, Grey Foxes are frequently sold illegally as pets (Fuller and Cypher 2004).

 Not listed in the CITES Appendices.
 The Grey Fox is legally protected as a harvested species in Canada and the United States (Fritzell 1987).